 He is a Fellow of the Royal Academy of Engineering, U.K., the Chinese Academy of Engineering, the Ukraine Academy of Engineering Sciences, Honorary Fellow of Hungarian Academy of Engineering and a Fellow, Vice President (2000 - 2003) and Senior Advisor of Hong Kong Academy of Engineering Sciences.
 He is also a Fellow of IEEE, IET and HKIE.
 He is lecturing on electric vehicles worldwide.
-He was awarded the IEE International Lecture Medal, Gold Medal of Hong Kong Institution of Engineers, World Federation of Engineering Organizations Medal of Engineering Excellence, Prince Philip Medal of Royal Academy of Engineering, Guanghua Engineering Prize of Chinese Academy of Engineering and IEEE Transportation Technologies Award in 2000, 2010, 2013, 2014, 2016 and 2018 respectively.
+He was awarded the IEE International Lecture Medal, Gold Medal of Hong Kong Institution of Engineering, Guanghua Engineering Prize of Chinese Academy of Engineering and IEEE Transportation Technologies Award in 2000, 2010, 2013, 2014, 2016 and 2018 respectively.
 He was awarded the Silver Bauhinia Star medal by the Hong Kong Special Administrative Region Government in 2019.